davidgranstrom/NanoKontrol2/README.md

 ### Methods

-`onChange` all controls (faders/knobs/buttons) can assign a function to this method
+`onChange` all controls (faders/knobs/buttons) can register a function using this method

 `onPress` only register press on buttons